xytovl/steam-runtime-tools/docs/container-runtime.md

 The Steam Deck automatically uses the Steam Linux Runtime container for many native Linux games.
-Some games also default to being run in this container on Linux desktop systems, for example [Dota 2][] since [its January 2022 update][Dota 2 scout SLR].
+In the past some games have also defaulted  to being run in this container on Linux desktop systems, for example [Dota 2][] between [its January 2022 update][Dota 2 scout SLR] and [mid 2023][Dota 2 sniper].
 This mechanism is not currently available for third-party games on desktop Linux, but users can opt-in to running specific games in the Steam Linux Runtime container via *Properties* → *Compatibility*.